nadjim-madi/Homesmart-website/README.md

-# HOME Smart 📱
+# HomeSmart 📱

-HOME Smart is a landing page website created using HTML, TailwindCSS, and JS.
+HomeSmart is a landing page website created using HTML, TailwindCSS, and JS.
 This is my first website using TailwindCSS, and it was created following a tutorial.
 This website is an excellent repository if you want to start using TailwindCSS.

 ## ✨ Features